A form of Schwarz's lemma and a bound for the Kobayashi metric on convex domains: Examples

 Here, $2A$ is the magnitude of the smaller angle that the circles $C_1$ and $C_2$ make with one another at both $c$ and $-c$, and also (by conformality) the acute angle between the lines $L_1$ and $L_2$, which the circles $C_1$ and $C_2$ get mapped to, respectively, under $f_1$, at their point of intersection, $-\frac{1}{2 c}$.
-The following composition makes sense on $\Omega_h$

-and it follows from standard facts about M{\"o}bius transformations that it is a biholomorphism from $\Omega_h$ to $\unitdisk$.
+The composition $\phi \defeq f_4 \circ f_3 \circ f_2 \circ f_1$ makes sense on $\Omega_h$, and it follows from standard facts about M{\"o}bius transformations that it is a biholomorphism from $\Omega_h$ to $\unitdisk$.
 The explicit expression for $\phi$ is given by

 Now, for $t > 0$ small, consider the point $c-t$ of $\Omega_h$.
 A simple geometric argument shows that the distance $d(t)$ of this point from $\Omega_h^{\cmpl}$ is

 Therefore $d(t) \approx t$ as $t \to 0$.
 Consider the set